zilchbuster/overlayer/README.md

-# Image overlay API built with spring, Catalano
+# Image overlay API built with spring boot, Catalano

 This is an api that overlays 2 images.
 It's composed of 2 endpoints.